cmdoret/renku-project-template/python-headless/README.md

 useful things like `data` and `notebooks` directories and a `Dockerfile`.

+## {{ __template_id__ }} template

+This project was created with the {{ __template_id__ }} template.
+It is identical to the python-minimal template, with the exception that it provides an additional "headless" docker image.
+This lightweight image will not work in interactive sessions, but is more appropriate for CI/CD workflows or other environments where jupyterlab is not needed.

 ## Working with the project

 The simplest way to start your project is right from the Renku